Skip to main content

 Twenty-one railway workers and support staff were killed when a flash flood occurred on the Kōpuawhara Stream, near Māhia, in February 1938.
 The workers were building the Wairoa–Gisborne railway line and lived at a campsite above the stream.
 Torrential rainfall sent a 5-metre wall of water rushing down the stream, which burst its banks and swept away the campsite.
-This is the site the next day.
+This is the scene the next day.

 Te whakamahi i tēnei tūemi